 According to the findings, those who received the energy drinks showed an increase in QTC intervals, a measure of heart rhythm.
 Some also showed a slight increase in blood pressure, with the effects lasting for two hours after the drinks were consumed.

-Another study published in the Journal of the American Medical Association (JAMA) in November 2015, found that consuming just one can of Rockstar energy drink led to an increased risk of heart problems and high blood pressure among young, healthy adults.
+The findings come after a study published in November in the Journal of the American Medical Association, which found that consuming just one can of Rockstar energy drink led to an increased risk of heart problems and blood pressure increases among young, healthy adults.

 The FDA is currently investigating health concerns surrounding the drinks, after a number of adverse event reports were submitted in recent years connecting energy drinks to severe injuries and deaths.

 According to information released in 2012, at least 37 adverse event reports had been received by the FDA involving health problems from Monster Energy drinks, including at least six deaths.